About Our Company.

 Lizz Hefko Koenig worked with Betty and Terry, along with her brother Bob, throughout the 70’s and 80’s along with two other full time employees.
 Lizz became an officer in the company during the 80’s.
 In 1988, upon the retirement of Terry and Betty, Lizz and her husband Chuck Koenig purchased Hefko Floral.
 They remodeled the store and when Chuck came into the business in 1992, they fully computerized the company’s bookkeeping and order-taking system.
 T.D would be proud of us for keeping the business up-to-date with the latest technology.

-It’s been a long journey for our family and our business - a journey that, with Seth as the fourth generation planning to take over someday, isn’t over yet.
-From delivering $1.75 a dozen roses by bicycle…to filling orders that soldiers in Iraq and Afghanistan have placed through our website…what a journey it’s been!
+It’s been a long journey for our family and our business - a journey that, with Seth and Tammy as the fourth generation owners, isn’t over yet.
+From delivering $1.75 a dozen roses by bicycle…to filling orders from around the world placed through our website…what a journey it’s been!

 Hefko Floral Company